Why we use AI

 The systems we use

 We use large language model (LLM) AI systems — a type of generative AI that processes text inputs and generates text outputs.
-These are general-purpose systems directed to perform building assessment tasks through our proprietary KYB methodology.
+These are general-purpose systems, directed by our proprietary built-asset-intelligence methodology to perform systematic assessment across structure, systems, and space.

 How we manage risk